bailli/opus2tonie/Readme.md

 The most recent firmware version of the Tonie box has a few drawbacks:

 * Reading custom NFC tags while connected to the internet will result in the deletion of the associated audio data.
-* (*not fully checked*) When the box boots (i.e. after re-connecting the battery) it will always enable Wi-Fi and, if it can reach the Tonie cloud, it will set the "hidden" FAT filesystem attribute for custom audio data files.
+* When the box is idle and connected to the internet it will set the "hidden" FAT filesystem attribute for custom audio data files.
 This will have the effect of enabling "live" mode for these files => the NFC tag will always trigger playback of the beginning of the file (no matter whether another NFC tag was used in-between).
+* When the box boots (i.e. after re-connecting the battery) it will always enable Wi-Fi and therefore apply the "hidden" filesystem attribute for custom audio files as described above.

 Other tidbits: